shailensukul/docker-certification/01 Orchestration/setup-swarm-mode.md

 $ docker swarm join --token <Worker token> 192.168.86.25:2377

 ## Setup Swarm Mode

+## What is Docker Stack
+* Swarm - is a cluster of machines running Docker
+* Stack - is a group of interrelated services that share dependencies, and can be orchestrated and scaled together

 #### Deploy the app on the swarm manager